Flat valgus foot: Surgical procedure, after-care and costs

 Flat valgus foot is a deformity of the foot where the calcaneus is rolled out.
-At the same time the arch of the foot drops at the inside.
-Flat valgus foot is most commonly caused by being overweight, wearing wrong footwear and lack of exercise.
+At the same time, the arch of the foot drops at the inside.
+The flat valgus foot is most commonly caused by being overweight, wearing the wrong footwear and lack of exercise.
 Even damage to the posterior tibial tendon (tendon of the back tibial muscle) can promote the deformity.
 In addition, women from middle age and beyond are three times as likely to develop flat valgus foot than men.
-Typical symptoms of flat valgus foot are swelling of the inside edge of the foot and the inside ankle, particularly whilst bearing weight.
-In early stages, insoles and consistent foot exercises help strengthen the ligaments in the foot.
+Typical symptoms of the flat valgus foot are swelling of the inside edge of the foot and the inside ankle, particularly whilst bearing weight.
+In the early stages, insoles and consistent foot exercises help strengthen the ligaments in the foot.
 If all conservative treatment options have been exhausted, there are various surgical procedures.
 The exact extent of the surgery is determined by the physician together with the patient following a medical and diagnostic examination.
 Possible surgical procedures include, for example, reshaping the bone (osteotomy) or transplanting the posterior tibial tendon.

 Who qualifies for surgery?